BerkeleyHCI/edg-ide/ide-getting-started.md

 > While the block diagram visualization is automatically generated, the style of the code can impact readability and maintainability.
 >
 > While GUI operations are useful in writing lines of code, it is up to you to determine where they should be placed to keep the HDL readable.
-> Feel free to refactor or clean up the code if you'd like.
+> We'll do a bit of light cleanup in the next section using advanced constructs.

 ## Syntactic sugar
+_Syntactic sugar refers to syntax within programming languages that makes things more usable._
 _In this section, we clean up the prior example by consolidating some repetitive connections through implicit scopes._

-> Syntactic sugar refers to syntax within programming languages that makes things more usable.

 > The IDE does not provide any special support or understanding for these operations, but will render the final outcome.